 |What Is the EVDL?|

 In recent years, fuel costs have soared, dipped, and weaved.
-In the summer of 2008, when gasoline prices approached $5 per gallon in parts of the US and $10 per gallon in Europe, EVDL membership reached an all-time high.
-Even though fuel prices have since fallen back, most of those folks have stayed with us.
-They know that the days of cheap gasoline are in the past.
+At their peak they approached $5 per gallon in parts of the US and $10 per gallon in Europe.
+Prices are much lower now, but don't be fooled.
+It won't last forever.
 Having an EV in the garage is good preparation for the next big run-up in fuel prices - and, more importantly, for a possible future when gasoline and Diesel fuel might be scarce.

 Just so you're not disappointed, though, remember that fuel isn't the only cost of operating a vehicle.
 Whether you actually save money overall by driving electric really depends on many factors.
 They include where you live; your area's cost of liquid fuel, electricity, and batteries; what kind of EV you build or buy; how you drive it; and how you maintain it.